codermrhasan/data-structures-and-algorithms-in-python/README.md

-# Data Structures and Algorithms
+# Data Structures and Algorithms in Python
-Implementing Data Structures and Algorithms.
+Implementing Data Structures and Algorithms in Python.

 ## Overview
 This repo is for implementing data structures and algorithms.
 Basically in python.
 Covered topics are given bellow: